JabRef/jabref/README.md

 - [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/jabfox/) that lets you import new references directly from the browser with one click

 #### Organize

-- Group your research into hierachical collections and organize research items based on keywords/tags, search terms or your own manual assignments
+- Group your research into hierarchical collections and organize research items based on keywords/tags, search terms or your own manual assignments
 - Advanced search and filter features
 - Complete and fix bibliographic data by comparing with curated online catalogues such as Google Scholar, Springer or MathsciNet
 - Customizable citation key generator